 If you are using the Mobile Connector, plug it into the power outlet before plugging it into Model 3.

 Align the connector to the charge port and insert fully.
 When the connector is properly inserted, charging begins automatically after Model 3:

-- Engages a latch that holds the connector in place; - Shifts into Park (if it was in any other gear);
+• Engages a latch that holds the connector in place;